Developer-Mike/obsidian-advanced-canvas/README.md

     - A*
 - Add [custom styles](#custom-styles) to nodes and edges for unlimited possibilities
 - Add [per-node breakpoints](#variable-breakpoints) to change at which zoom factor the node's content gets unrendered
+- [Z-Ordering control](#z-ordering-control) for nodes to control their stacking order
 - [Custom colors](#custom-colors) in the color picker
 - [Presentation mode](#presentation-mode)
   - Create presentations by connecting nodes with arrows